NebulaTheBot/Nebula/README.md

 </div>

 # About
-Nebula is a multiplatform, multipurpose bot with the ability to add extensions to have additional features.
+Sokora is a multiplatform, multipurpose bot with the ability to add extensions to have additional features.

-**Please note that Nebula is currently unstable and is only usable within Discord.**
+**Please note that Sokora is currently unstable and is only usable within Discord.**

 # Contributing
 While we're developing the multiplatform version of the bot, you can still [help us](CONTRIBUTING.MD) if you find any bugs.